As an entrepreneur, you are responsible for a lot. Whether it is employees, customers, vendors, marketing tasks, sales, strategic planning…

 The CDC recommends 30 minutes of moderate-intensity activity 5 times per week as part of a healthy lifestyle.
 In addition to this regular exercise time, entrepreneurs can benefit from mini-exercises sprinkled throughout their day.

 While pushups and sit-ups are great exercises you can do just about anywhere, you might find it awkward to get down on the ground during the middle of the workday.
 Alternatively, you can work out your legs and gluts, which are bigger muscles anyway, by doing lunges or standing squats.
-To most people, these just look like you are stretching which is much more socially acceptable in the workplace.
+To most people, these just look like you are stretching which is much more socially acceptable in the workplace.https://www.youtube.com/embed/KEJm2JstZiM?rel=0&showinfo=0

-One of best exercises to fit into your workday is to take a walk.
+One of the best exercises to fit into your workday is to take a walk.
 It is so simple, yet often overlooked due to its simplicity.
 If you have one-on-one meetings, try to take them on a stroll instead of a meeting room.
 Steve Jobs was famous for his walking meetings, as is Facebook founder Mark Zuckerberg.

 If you have to make a phone call that doesn’t require sitting in front of your computer, do it with a headset while strolling.